 How much does SAP SuccessFactors cost per employee?

-SAP SuccessFactors costs $6-$38 per employee per month depending on modules and edition.
+Per-employee fees run $6-$38 per month depending on modules and edition.
 The Professional bundle runs approximately $18 PEPM, while the full HCM suite costs approximately $38 PEPM, according to CostBench (2025).
 Volume discounts apply across nine headcount tiers starting at 1,000 employees.

 Can you buy just the SAP SuccessFactors Recruiting module?